robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/deliveries/UML/Sequence Diagram/Eriantys Protocol Documentation.md

 Server asks the client to do one of the following actions:
     1. select a character from the available ones to use their special effect, if not chosen during the action phase 1;
     2. select the number of steps mother nature will take between 1 and maxMNSteps.
+If the player does not want to play a character, the "Go to next phase" action will appear after moving Mother Nature.

 ### Action Phase 3: Draw from cloud
 <img src="resources/5-ActionPhase3.png" width="300"/>

 1. Server asks the client to choose a cloud from the list of the still full ones;
-2. after the client reply, server notifies the client that their turn is over.
+2. after the client reply, another player's turn begin.

 ### End of the Game